a10y/scpd.js/README.md

 Installing
 ----------

+<a href="http://tampermonkey.net/" target="_blank">Install the Tampermonkey extension</a>
-[Install the Tampermonkey extension](http://tampermonkey.net/) on a browser that supports it.
+on a browser that supports it.
 I've only tested it on Chrome, so if you find issues on other platforms let me know!

 1. Go to **Utilities**